 The different types of septic system each have specific maintenance requirements.
 It’s important for owners to understand their own system.

-Look in the Yellow Pages under ‘Septic Tank Cleaning Services’ for specialist companies that pump out septic tanks and grease traps.
+Internet search or look in the Yellow Pages under ‘septic tank cleaning services’ for specialist companies that pump out septic tanks and grease traps.

-When you have your tank cleaned you will need to notify Council’s Health and Local Laws Team, by filling out the Notify Council of Septic Tank Clean form.
+When you have your tank cleaned you will need to notify our Approvals and Compliance Team, by filling out the Notify Council of Septic Tank Clean form pr by emailing a copy of the invoice/receipt to email@example.com

 Submit notification of Septic Tank Clean to Council